nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `view -s John Doe`

-As shown in Figure 6.6.2a, once we key in the command `view -s Alex `, a success message will be displayed and Jarvis will auto switch to the `Students` tab, showing all `Students` from your classes which match the keyword "Alex".
+As shown in Figure 6.6.2a, once we key in the command `view -s Alex `, a success message will be displayed and Jarvis will auto switch to the `Student` tab, showing all `Students` from your classes which match the keyword "Alex".
 On the contrary, using the keyword "alex" would not work as the keyword has to be case sensitive.

 #### 6.6.3 Viewing deadline for `Missions` : `-m`